Natural setting and small-town living in Wales

 Recreation in the Kettle Moraine forests

 Locals can head a few minutes north of town to explore the Kettle Moraine State Forest at Lapham Peak.
-The park has 17 miles of hiking trails, campgrounds and an outdoor theater that puts on summer productions.
+The park has 17 miles of hiking trails, a large observation tower, and an outdoor theater that puts on summer productions.
 Many trails are paved and groomed for cross-country skiing in the winter, with artificial snowmakers if the weather isn’t cooperating.
-“It’s amazing to have that park so close by,” Lecher says.
-“Skiing is very popular, and there’s an observation tower that lets you see all the way to Holy Hill, 20 miles away.”
+“It’s really amazing,” Lecher says.
+“They have one of the best cross-country skiing tracks around, and it’s very popular.”
 Wales is also a stop along the rustic Ice Age National Scenic Trail and the paved Glacial Drumlin State Trail, which connects to Waukesha and Milwaukee.

 Small-town businesses include a standout custard place

-At the heart of town, Mama D’s Coffee has eclectic décor and live music every Thursday night.
-“It’s just an adorable spot,” Lecher says.
-The Summit Avenue corridor has more options, including Rise and Shine Café for brunch and LeDuc’s Frozen Custard, which has been serving custard sundaes, malt shakes and burgers since 1980.
+At the heart of town, Mama D’s Coffee has eclectic décor and live music nights every Thursday.
+The Summit Avenue corridor has more options, including Rise and Shine Café for brunch, and LeDuc’s Frozen Custard, which has been serving up custard sundaes, malt shakes and burgers since 1980.
 “LeDuc’s is an institution,” Lecher says.
-“Their custard is fantastic, and it’s all homemade.”
-The small village also has a few more essentials — Pick ‘n’ Save, Walgreens, Culver’s and two auto shops.
-“When we take our car to get repaired at Wilke’s, they know us on a first-name basis,” Lecher says.
-“I can’t stress enough how much of a small-town community this is.”
+“It is fantastic homemade custard.”
+The small village also has a few more essentials — Pick ‘n’ Save, Walgreens, Culver’s and the well-known Wilke’s Auto Service.
+“They’ve been around forever, and everybody goes there,” Lecher says.
+“My husband is on a first-name basis at Wilke’s.”

 Community can be found at local parks and churches